How to Prepare Your Mobile Home Park for Sale

 Here’s how to boost your park’s appearance:

-- Landscaping: Keep bushes trimmed, plant flowers, and mow the lawn regularly.
+- Landscaping: Regularly trim bushes, plant flowers, and mow the lawn.

 - Maintenance and Repairs: Fix issues like potholes or broken fences.